EPO: Entropy-regularized Policy Optimization for LLM Agents Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we identified and addressed the exploration-exploitation cascade failure which is a fundamental challenge unique to training LLM agents in multi-turn environments with sparse rewards.
-Our proposed EPO framework addresses this through trajectory-aware entropy computation, entropy smoothing regularization, and adaptive phase-based weighting—mechanisms that together prevent the dangerous entropy oscillations that destabilize training.
-Empirical results demonstrate up to 152\% performance improvement on ScienceWorld and 19.8\% on ALFWorld, transforming previously untrainable scenarios into smoothly converging optimization problems.
-This work establishes that multi-turn LLM agent training requires fundamentally different entropy control than traditional RL, opening new directions for developing effective training methods for LLM Agents.
+In this work, we identified and addressed the exploration-exploitation cascade failure, a fundamental challenge unique to training LLM agents in multi-turn environments with sparse rewards.
+Our proposed EPO framework addresses this through three synergistic mechanisms: trajectory-aware entropy computation, entropy smoothing regularization, and adaptive phase-based weighting.
+Together, these components prevent the severe entropy oscillations that destabilize training under shared policy parameters.
+Empirical results demonstrate up to 152\% performance improvement on ScienceWorld and 19.8\% on ALFWorld, transforming previously unstable sparse-reward scenarios into smoothly converging optimization.
+This work establishes that multi-turn LLM agent training requires fundamentally different entropy control than traditional RL, opening new directions for effective training methods for agentic LLMs.